The IoT is developing by leaps and bounds, but managing all those devices and data can be difficult.

 - Hard to scale: Fog nodes need to be able to scale quickly and handle variable loads.

 - Increased efficiency and decreased latency: This distributed or “foggy” architecture helps reduce network latency and bandwidth congestion, making it well-suited for real-time applications such as autonomous vehicles, augmented reality/virtual reality (AR/VR), and smart cities.

-- Increased reliability: It can help to improve system reliability by distributing tasks and data across multiple nodes, which allows for avoiding single points of failure.
+- Increased reliability: It can help improve system reliability by distributing tasks and data across multiple nodes, avoiding single points of failure.

 - Enhanced security: It can help to improve safety by providing an extra layer of protection between devices and the cloud.

 - Automate tasks: By leveraging artificial intelligence (AI) and machine learning (ML), fog platforms can automate tasks.